dysath/seat-smf-bridge/README.md

 php artisan vendor:publish --force
 ```

 And now, when you log into 'Seat', you should see a 'Forum' link on the left.

+## Caveats:

-Do not use this as the 'admin' user.
+* Do not use this as the 'admin' user.
 Use an actual Eve user via SSO is best.
+* If you use the 'admin' user, change the username to your username
+* There is an extra command called 'seat-ext:update:users'.
+This will create roles for each corp and join each user to their respective roles based on APIs

+## Remove reauthentication for Admin control (auth is all handled by SeAT now)
+Log directly into SMF as 'admin' and go to:
+Admin->Configuration->Security and Moderation->General
+Check 'Disable adminstration security'
+Click 'Save'

+Now, go into Members->Membergroups:
+Click on 'Administrator'
+Add your additional users that will act as Admins on the Forum.
+It may only be yourself.

 Good luck, and Happy Hunting!!  o7